-Following the completion of this offering, our executive officers, directors and greater than 5% stockholders, in the aggregate, will own approximately % of our outstanding common stock (assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options).
-As a result, such persons, acting together, will have the ability to control our management and affairs and substantially all matters submitted to our stockholders for approval, including the election and removal of directors and approval of any significant transaction.
+As of February 29, 2016, our executive officers, directors and greater than 5% stockholders, in the aggregate, owned approximately 78.9% of our outstanding common stock.
+Certain of our existing institutional investors affiliated with certain of our directors have agreed to purchase an aggregate of 1,416,666 shares of our common stock in this offering and certain of our other existing institutional investors have been allocated shares in this offering in the ordinary course, in each case, at the initial public offering price and on the same terms as the other purchasers in this offering.
+If our existing institutional investors purchase all the shares they have been allocated, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates will beneficially own approximately 71.8% of our outstanding common stock upon the completion of this offering (based on the initial public offering price of \$15.00 per share and assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options).
+Therefore, even after this offering, such persons, acting together, will have the ability to control our management and affairs and substantially all matters submitted to our stockholders for approval, including the election and removal of directors and approval of any significant transaction.
 These persons will also have the ability to control our management and business affairs.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other stockholders.